 She’s based on a critter that most folks don’t see on their nature walks and that won’t headline any zoo.
-Rather, she’s most commonly found as a curiosity or as an exotic pet, giving her this sort of oddball charm.
+Rather, she’s more of a curiosity or as an exotic pet, giving her this sort of oddball charm.
 She’s ridiculously simple, one of those “eyes-and-a-mouth-on-a-sphere” designs with cartoonish proportions.
-And, best of all, she’s missing arms, which gives her this dopey, helpless look that’s super-endearing to many.
-She even used to have a dorsal ridge like her evolution, but that got taken away early on to make her as simple and round as possible.
+And, best of all, she’s missing arms, which gives her this dopey, helpless look that’s super-endearing to so many (including myself).
+She even used to have a dorsal ridge like her evolution, but paring that away helps make her as simple and round as possible.

-Plus, that soothing baby-blue color and body made almost entirely of round edges?
-Love ’em.
-And doubling the animal’s neck-frills with swampy detritus is a great way to work in a little whimsical hint of her actual nature.
+Plus, that soothing baby-blue color and round, blubbery little child-body?
+Love ’em, gotta protect ’em.
+And plugging the animal’s neck-frills with swampy detritus is a great way to work in a little whimsical hint of her actual nature.

 This thing captures all the charm of the baby Pokémon trend without feeling like a tacked-on design that only exists to serve its evolutions.
 It turns out, that’s what happens when you design a Pokémon around an actual infant form of an animal.